alapamin/Memory-Flipper-Game/README.md

 # Memory-Flipper-Game
-A memory cell flipping game written in C++, accompanied by a little hpp.
+A memory cell flipping game written in C++..

 In this game the user is given 8 cells within which there are 4 pairs of alike integers.
 The user is to guess the correct matching cells by selecting the cell of their choice, and then trying to remember which cell contained which number.